fvaleri/strimzi-debugging/sessions/006/README.md

 **Don't use Minikube for this example, as it doesn't have full volume support.**

 First, [deploy the Strimzi Cluster Operator](/sessions/001).
-For the sake of this example, we deploy the Kafka cluster reducing the disk size.
+For the sake of this example, we deploy the Kafka cluster reducing the volume size.

 ```sh
 $ cat sessions/001/resources/000-my-cluster.yaml \